-General guidelines are set forth by the Massachusetts Executive Office of Energy and Environmental Affairs (Workplace Safety and Reopening Standards for Businesses and Other Entities Providing Outdoor Adult Sports, Supervised Youth Sports Leagues, Summer Sports Camps - Phase II and Phase III Step 1) ("Opening") as well as Little League International Return to Play guidelines.
+General guidelines are set forth by the Massachusetts Executive Office of Energy and Environmental Affairs (Workplace Safety and Reopening Standards for Businesses and Other Entities Providing Youth and Amateur Sports Activities Phase IV Step 1 as well as Little League guidelines.

 Ensuring the safety and wellbeing of our players, families and community is a SHARED RESPONSIBILITY between LS Youth Baseball, Volunteer Coaches, Players, Families and broader community.
 To the extent a matter is not addressed below, Commonwealth of Massachusetts and CDC protocols must be followed.

 Please read these in detail and share them with your player.

 As we move to and from Phase IV, Step 1 to other Phases additional protocols may be added or removed based upon guidance from the Commonwealth and Town of Sudbury.
 We will update the following as appropriate.

 Families are required to notify their coach and the league (E-Mail: email@example.com) if a player or coach tests positive for COVID-19.